fhiso/legacy-format/dates.md

 respectively.

-{.note ...} This means the "`<`" and "`>`" token are actually interpretted as ≤ and ≥ operators.
+{.note ...} This means the "`<`" and "`>`" token are actually interpretted as ≤ and ≥ operators, though in practice the *precision* of *ages* in ELF is such that difference between ≤ and <, or between ≥ and > does not matter.

 In common usage, a person may be said to over 21 as soon as they've had their 21st birthday, at which point they would normally round their age down to 21.
 ELF allows for this usage, and "`> 21y`" may be used to refer to someone whose *age* is exactly 21.
 This may seem to be a deviation from [GEDCOM 5.5.1] which defines them as meaning less than or greater than the specified *age*, respectively, but because of the uncertainty in the intended *precision* of an *age*, there is little practical difference.
 The case for interpreting "`<`" as less than or equal to is weaker, but there seem to current examples where "`<`" has been used on *ages* inferred from an *age* given a few months later.